transdigiware/blockchain/howto/ibp-v2-apis.md

 1. Find the zones that your worker nodes are located on.
 Navigate to the overview screen of your multizone cluster on the [{{site.data.keyword.cloud_notm}} Kubernetes service on {{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/kubernetes/clusters){: external}.
 From the cluster overview screen, click **Worker Nodes** to see a table of all the worker nodes in your cluster.
 You can find the zone that each worker node is located on in the **Zone** column of the table.

-  You can also find the zones of your worker nodes using the kubectl CLI.
-Navigate to the **Access** panel and follow the instructions under **Gain access to your cluster** to connect to your cluster using the {{site.data.keyword.cloud_notm}} and kubectl CLI tools.
+  You can also find the zones of your worker nodes by using the kubectl CLI.
+Navigate to the **Access** panel and follow the instructions under **Gain access to your cluster** to connect to your cluster by using the {{site.data.keyword.cloud_notm}} and kubectl CLI tools.
 Once you are connected, use the command `kubectl get nodes --show-labels` to get the full list of nodes and zones of your cluster.
 You will be to find the zone that each worker node is located after `zone` field under the `LABELS` column.

-2. To create a node within a specific zone, provide the zone name to the [Create an ordering service](/apidocs/blockchain#create-an-ordering-service) or [Create a peer](/apidocs/blockchain#create-a-peer) API calls using using the zone field of the request body.
+2. To create a node within a specific zone, provide the zone name to the [Create an ordering service](/apidocs/blockchain#create-an-ordering-service) or [Create a peer](/apidocs/blockchain#create-a-peer) API calls using the zone field of the request body.
 The anti-affinity policy of the {{site.data.keyword.blockchainfull_notm}} Platform console will automatically deploy your component to different worker nodes within each zone based on the resources available.

 ## Import a network by using APIs
 {: #ibp-v2-apis-import-with-apis}